 “Mr. Dyno” took his first step into the cypher (dance circle) 16 years ago and has not stopped Breakin’ since.
 With twelve years of teaching experience, Mr. Dyno credits his teachers and mentors from around the world for the knowledge that he is able to share with students and peers.
 Last year, he placed in the finals in a national Breakin’ dance tournament in Seattle, Washington and in an international tournament in the Netherlands.
 Aside from his studies and experiences in the art of Breakin,’ Mr. Dyno holds a Bachelor’s degree in Sociology and Personality and Social Psychology from San Diego State University.
 He applies wisdom learned from both worlds in his teaching approach.

-Troy has been living and studying art in San Diego for the past 4 years at San Diego State University.
-Although his primary training is as a painter, he also experiments often with sculpture and digital illustration.
-Before having the opportunity to teach at the museum, Troy spent several years as a Jr. Lifeguard instructor in Orange County, CA. He has since continued to enjoy helping teach kids to foster adventurous and creative practices and skills.
+Troy has been living and studying art in San Diego for the past 5 years and is a recent graduate of San Diego State University.
+Although his primary training is as a painter, Troy also experiments often with sculpture and digital illustration.
+Before having the opportunity to teach at the Museum, Troy spent several years as a Jr. Lifeguard instructor in Orange County, CA. He has since continued to enjoy helping teach kids to foster adventurous and creative practices and skills.
+Troy joined the Teaching Artist team of the Museum in the spring of 2016.
 When he’s not inside making art or watching Star Wars with his cat, he enjoys adventuring, hiking, and slack-lining around the city.